-Ecuador arrests 6 Colombians in slaying of presidential candidate as violence weighs on nation
+Ecuador holds 6 Colombians in slaying of presidential candidate as violence weighs on nation

 “Ecuador has the geographical misfortune of being sandwiched between Colombia and Peru, the two largest cocaine producers in the world, and underlying it all is a certain degree of institutional weakness in the judiciary, police and military,” said Cynthia Arnson, a distinguished fellow at the Washington-based Wilson Center and an expert in Latin America.

-She added the killing shows “criminal actors most likely connected to organized crime in Ecuador feel that they can act with impunity, going as far as to assassinate an anti-corruption political candidate.”
+She added that the killing shows “criminal actors most likely connected to organized crime in Ecuador feel that they can act with impunity, going as far as to assassinate an anti-corruption political candidate.”

 The country’s National Police tallied 3,568 violent deaths in the first six months of this year, far more than the 2,042 reported during the same period in 2022.
 That year ended with 4,600 violent deaths, the country’s highest in history and double the total in 2021.